Bill Spooner (politician): Senate

 Spooner was elected to the Senate at the 1949 federal election.
 Although his Senate term began on 22 February 1950, he was sworn in as Minister for Social Services in the Menzies government on 19 December 1949.
-The constitution allows ministers to serve for up to three months without being a member of parliament.
-Spooner was the first person without parliamentary experience to be appointed to the ministry since the ministers in the Barton caretaker ministry prior to the first federal election in 1901.
+The Australian Constitution allows ministers to serve for up to three months without being a member of parliament.
+Spooner was the first person without parliamentary experience to be appointed to the federal ministry since the ministers in the Barton caretaker ministry prior to the first federal election in 1901.
 His colleague John Spicer was also sworn in prior to the start of his Senate term, but had previous experience in the Senate.

 In May 1951, Spooner became Minister for National Development and held that position until his resignation from the ministry in June 1964.
-His portfolio was responsible for policy towards the mining industry, especially coal, oil, uranium and iron ore.
-He also oversaw the Snowy Mountains Hydro-electric Authority, the Australian Atomic Energy Commission, the River Murray Commission, the Joint Coal Board and some development projects in northern Australia.
+His portfolio was responsible for policy regarding the mining industry, especially coal, oil, uranium and iron ore.
+He also oversaw the Snowy Mountains Hydro-electric Authority, the Australian Atomic Energy Commission, the River Murray Commission, the Joint Coal Board, and some development projects in northern Australia.
 From 1958 until 1964, he was Vice-President of the Executive Council.
 In September 1962, Spooner was acting prime minister in the absence of other senior ministers, who were overseas attending the 1962 Commonwealth Prime Ministers' Conference (Menzies and John McEwen) and an International Monetary Fund meeting (Harold Holt).
 The Canberra Times reported that he was only the second senator to serve as acting prime minister, after George Pearce in 1916.

 Spooner resigned from the Senate in July 1965.

 He was made a Knight Commander of the Order of St Michael and St George in 1963 and a privy counsellor in 1966.
 He died of cancer in July 1966 at Manly Hospital, survived by his wife, a son and two daughters.